 Here’s why you want to use TIM: They have a special tourism deal that gets you a SIM card and a month of service with 100 minutes of talk and 4GB of internet for about €20.
 Full disclosure, I remember this being a little more expensive (maybe €10 for a SIM card and perhaps I upgraded the data plan), but it is still the best deal you’re going to find.

-In fact, if you’re landing at Rome Fiumicino Airport, after you exit Immigration/Customs, there is now a TIM store in the shopping area to your right!
+In fact, if you’re landing in Rome, there is now a TIM store in Rome’s Fiumicino airport in the shopping area to your right after you exit customs.
 (It wasn’t always there and makes things infinitely easier!)
+The TIM workers speak English and will install the SIM for you, which makes this super easy.

 I’ve heard decent things about Vodafone and they’ve got a tourist deal as well, but it might not give you enough data for a week or two of travel, especially if you’re using Google Maps for GPS and directions.
 I learned the hard way that Google Maps uses *A LOT* of data.